 Instead, the language just has to have content that is "offensive" or doesn't follow typical standards of what is decent and appropriate.14 So, for example, profanity, or language describing graphic violence, can be obscene too.

-But the relationship between the person making the telephone call and the person receiving it is important to determining whether or not language is "obscene."15 If the two people know each other well, and have a history of using strong language with one another...then language that might seem obscene in some situations might not be enough to make a phone call or communication annoying.
+But the relationship between the person making the telephone call and the person receiving it is important in determining whether or not language is "obscene."15 If the two people know each other well, and have a history of using strong language with one another...then language that might seem obscene in some situations might not be enough to make a phone call or communication annoying.

 Example: Charles and Skylar are high school students who have been in a romantic relationship.
 In their school, it's common for kids to use profanity to communicate with each other and express strong emotions.